a6enez3r/portfolio/src/static/resume/resume.md

 - Optimized queries associated with defect reporting endpoints to decrease page load times by 7.12%
 - Built a reporting dashboard using Postgres, SQLAlchemy & React (reCharts) to provide easily consumable usage insights and increase engagement with non-developer users of the Mayhem platform
 - Actively improved internal testing infrastructure using pytest fixtures to increase reusability & test coverage by 8%
-- Refactored database garbage collector queries to minimize the number of test cases stored in a database without adversely affecting coverage to provide faster test suite download and regression testing times for customers

 ### <span>Junior Engineer - Backend @ Pivony </span> <span>May 2020 – October 2020</span>